In the wake of Sandy’s last and worst attack of the 2015 season, here’s what the lesser outlets are saying. Reflect and enjoy. —B. Keyes, I. Woolley

 But it seems to me that, whatever the real reason for the global weirdening that makes Sandy so unkillable, one point all the theories have in common is this: that climate change causes bigger, badder storms by loading the dice.

 Wow.
 This is unexpected.
-(I have so many people to thank…) When I came up with that corny line about dice, I had no idea it was true.
+When I came up with that corny line about dice, I had no idea it was true.

 “But whether these simple matters of scientific fact are acceptable to the parties who’ve made it their mission in life to portray our knowledge as inadequate, inchoate and impermanent—well, that remains to be seen,” adds Dr Allen.

 I feel his sadness.
-Over the years, I’ve had people being skeptical right to my face—and not just skeptics, but scientists, people every bit as legitimate as me (or so I thought).
+Over the years, I’ve had people being skeptical right to my face—and I don’t just mean skeptics, but scientists, people every bit as legitimate as me (or so I thought).
 Some of these guys were like brothers.
 I believed in them, absolutely; I would have taken their word on anything.

 Forgive me for expecting the scientific profession to work… oh, I don’t know… the way it’s meant to.
 Forgive me for imagining that as scientists, we could trust each other.